desireealexia/studio-ghibli-quiz/README.md

 - **Background:** The background image used on the website is sourced from [This Is Colossal](https://www.thisiscolossal.com/2020/09/studio-ghibli-animations/).
 This site features a collection of Studio Ghibli animations that inspired the selection of the background image for this project.

-- **Question 4 Image:** The image used for Question 4 is from [Drifting Back Around](https://driftingbackaround.home.blog/2019/09/18/30-years-castle-in-the-sky-robots/), featuring robots from the film Castle in the Sky.

-- **Question 8 Image:** The image used for Question 8 is sourced from [Ghibli Fandom](https://ghibli.fandom.com/wiki/Humbert_von_Gikkingen), depicting Humbert von Gikkingen (The Baron) from Studio Ghibli’s film The Cat Returns.
+- **Question Images:** The image featuring the robot from Castle in the Sky is from [Drifting Back Around](https://driftingbackaround.home.blog/2019/09/18/30-years-castle-in-the-sky-robots/) and the image depicting Humbert von Gikkingen (The Baron) from The Cat Returns. is sourced from [Ghibli Fandom](https://ghibli.fandom.com/wiki/Humbert_von_Gikkingen).

 ## Content